Kong/docs.konghq.com/app/deck/manage-gateway/sensitive-data.md

 Hardcoding sensitive information in your declarative configuration files is not recommended. decK provides two options to avoid this anti-pattern:

-1. Configure and use [vaults](/gateway/latest/kong-enterprise/secrets-management/) with {{ site.base_gateway }}
+1. Configure and use [vaults](/gateway/latest/kong-enterprise/secrets-management/) with {{ site.base_gateway }}.
-1. Read environment variables when running decK commands
+1. Read environment variables when running decK commands.

 ## Configuring Kong vaults